 loading...

-I watched for a moment, holding my breath, a spring coiled for action.
-As I prepared to jump out of my car, a young man dressed in shorts and a hoodie suddenly appeared on the scene, stopping the cart just short of bumping into the adjacent truck.
+I watched for a moment and grabbed the handle to open my car door.
+As I prepared to jump out, a young man dressed in shorts and a hoodie suddenly appeared on the scene, stopping the cart just short of bumping into the adjacent truck.

 'Is he going to hurt or harass her?'